ginstrom/paladin-novel/chapters/09_sanctuary-found.md

 From his forge came a steady stream of improvements: iron-reinforced spear points to replace sharpened sticks, proper hinges for doors that had hung crooked on leather straps, and cooking pots with handles that didn't burn hands.
 He crafted horseshoes for their mounts, whose hooves had been splitting on the rocky ground, and sturdy buckles to replace the rope knots that held their makeshift armor together.

 Dax's crews moved with fresh purpose, their crude lean-tos giving way to solid timber frames.
-Where before they had lashed logs together with rope, now they fitted joints with precision, the satisfying thunk of hammer on nail replacing the creak of strained bindings.
+Where before they had lashed logs together with rope, now they fitted joints with precision—no longer the tentative tapping of makeshift repairs, but the bold rhythm of a craftsman with proper tools.
 Doors hung straight, roofs shed rain instead of leaking, and storage chests protected their meager possessions from moisture and vermin.

 "It's amazing what a difference real tools make," Lira observed, watching a crew raise the frame of what would become their first permanent storehouse.
 "We're not just surviving anymore.
 We're building something that could last."